 4. Use Mats

-Sand and grit are a top cause of scratches and loss of luster on your flagstone floor.
+Sand and grit are major causes of scratches and loss of luster on your flagstone floor.
 It is a good idea to use mats or rugs in the high traffic areas of your floor.
-When you place a mat in the doorway, it helps to capture a lot of the dust and debris that would otherwise end up on the floor.
+When you place a mat in the doorway, it helps capture a lot of the dust and debris that would otherwise end up on the floor.

 5. Preventive Action

 Your flagstone floor can easily develop scratches if caution isn’t exercised.
 Do not push heavy items across your floor.
-If you have to rearrange furniture or other heavy items, it is best to seek help so that items are lifted.
+If you have to rearrange furniture or other heavy items, it is best to seek help to lift them.
 Wipe away all liquid spills as soon as they occur to prevent stains.
 It also helps if you make sure that potted plants have a dish underneath to capture water.

 6. Products to Avoid

 The use of certain products on your flagstone floor will ruin its fine appearance.
 It is also likely to damage your floor.
 It is best not to use acid-based or citrus-based cleaners.
 This includes those that contain lemon juice and vinegar.
-Avoid products that contain ammonia as these will cause your flagstone floor to lose its luster.
-Other cleaners that you need to steer clear of are grout cleaners, bathroom tub cleaners and scouring powders.
+Avoid products that contain ammonia, as these will cause your flagstone floor to lose its luster.
+Steer clear of other cleaners are grout cleaners, bathroom tub cleaners, and scouring powders.
 These products involve abrasive action that will easily ruin your flagstone floor.